 It’s not too late to get out and volunteer on Christmas Day.
 Some local churches spend the day giving food and handing out clothes to the homeless.
 Or put together some snacks and take a walk through the city, handing them out to the homeless.
 If all else fails, head to the nearest nursing home and see if they need any help entertaining; like playing cards or sharing a cuppa.

-If you are spending Christmas alone, and you are feeling overwhelmed by it all, don’t struggle through it by yourself.
-There are a number of services you can reach out to on Christmas Day, if you just need to talk through your emotions with someone who will listen.
+If you’re alone at Christmas and are feeling overwhelmed by it all, don’t struggle through it by yourself.
+There are a number of services you can reach out to on Christmas Day if you just need to talk through your emotions with someone who will listen.

 In the UK, call The Samaritans on 116 123.

 In the US, call The National Suicide Prevention Hotline on 1800 273 8255

 Copyright © 2020 Bondi Beauty, All Rights Reserved.